CEI-lab/ece3400-2018/docs/schedule.md

 Week 6:
 * *Work on milestone 2*
-* Sep 24th, Mon: Wired communication, EMC concerns
+* Sep 24th, Mon: Wired communication (by Haron Abdel Raziq)
-* Sep 26th, Wed: Wireless communication
+* Sep 26th, Wed: Wireless communication and recap
 * Sep 28th, Fri: Team meetings. **Deadline @midnight:** The websites will be graded for contents on lab 2.

 Week 7: